mcpython4-coding/Documentation/Language.md

     supports formatting by adding them with '|' after key

 5. class Language(object):
-    main class for Language system
+    main class for Language system, holds all translateable's for one language

-    5.1 def from_file(cls, file: str, name=None)
+    1. def from_file(cls, file: str, name=None)

         Will read file as Language file.
 Name is the language name.
 If name is None, name is extracted from filename. "file" is read through ResouceLocator's read function with json system.

         WARNING: only new language format is supported at the moment, old format is planed but not implemented yet.

-    5.2 def from_data(cls, name: str, data: dict)
+    2. def from_data(cls, name: str, data: dict)

         Will load the language data (new format!) into the system using name as language name.
 WARNING: if any to translate exists in system, behaviour may be not what us wanted

-    5.3 def \_\_init__(self)
+    3. def \_\_init__(self)

         Creates an new Language-object with empty table

-    5.4 def add_entry(self, key: str, value: str)
+    4. def add_entry(self, key: str, value: str)

         Will add an new translated entry like replace(key, value) in every string

-    5.5 def read_value(self, key)
+    5. def read_value(self, key)

         Will access the key from the Language file.
 If not arrival, returns key.

 6. def from_directory(directory, modname)